rust-lang/rust-forge/src/compiler/notification-groups.md

 * Create a sample PR for the [rust-lang/team] repository showing how one can add oneself.
 This will be referenced by your blog post to show people how to join. [(Example PR)](https://github.com/rust-lang/team/pull/140)
-* Create a Zulip stream for the notification group.
-If you don't have the permission to do, you can ask on [#t-compiler/wg-meta].
 * Write an announcement blog post for Inside Rust and open a PR against [blog.rust-lang.org](https://github.com/rust-lang/blog.rust-lang.org).
   [(Example PR)](https://github.com/rust-lang/blog.rust-lang.org/pull/615)